Hall's Bridge

 Hall's Bridge, also known as Sheeder-Hall Bridge, is an historic, wooden covered bridge which is located in East Vincent Township and West Vincent Township, Chester County, Pennsylvania.

 It was listed on the National Register of Historic Places in 1973.

 History and architectural features

 This structure has two spans and is a 100 ft, Burr truss bridge, which was built in 1850.
 It is the oldest covered bridge in Chester County, and crosses French Creek, just downstream of its confluence with Birch Run.

-It was listed on the National Register of Historic Places in 1973.